AdaCore/spark2014/lrm/source/packages.rst

-       Abstract_State => State,  -- Declaration of abstract state name State Initializes    => State   -- Indicates that State will be initialized is                           -- during the elaboration of Q -- or its subordinate non-visible packages.
+       Abstract_State => State,  -- Declaration of abstract state name State Initializes    => State   -- Indicates that State will be initialized is                           -- during the elaboration of Q -- or its private descendants.
       ...
     end Q;

     package X
     with
-       Abstract_State =>  A,    -- Declares an abstract state neme A Initializes    => (A, B) -- A and visible variable B are initialized -- during package initialization.
+       Abstract_State =>  A,    -- Declares an abstract state name A.
-    is
+       Initializes    => (A, B) -- A and visible variable B are initialized -- during the elaboration of X or its private descendants. is
       ...
       B : Integer;